webmakaka/Kubernetes-An-Enterprise-Guide-Third-Edition/README.md

 Written by Marc Boorshtein and Scott Surovich.

 # Extra's Directory
-We have created a directoryb called Extras.
-This contains content that we wanted to add for readers that is outside of the book content.
+We have created a directory called Excursions.
+This contains content that we wanted to add for readers that is outside of the original book content.
 It contains add-ons that we find useful for additional testing and are provided as-is without any support.

 Currently, it container one add-on, dnsmasq.
 You can used dnsmasq to create your own domain for Ingress and ISTIO Virtual Services rather than using nip.io like the book exercises use.